jwtaylor310/YoLink-Get-Device-List/README.md

    "python yolink_get_devices.py".
 (Some Pi's may require specifying "python3" instead of just "python").
 The program will start and it will request the current list of devices from the YoLink MQTT broker.
 The results will be displayed in the terminal session.
 The program will then sleep for 5 minutes before repeating the process.
 You can adjust the sleep time by editing the entry for 'poll_interval' in the configuration file.
-The value is the number of seconds between poll.
+The value is the number of seconds between polls.
 Press "Ctrl-c" to exit the program.

    The program may be run continuously.
 It keeps track of the expiration time of the access token.
 Five minutes before the token is due to expire the program requests a new token.
 This allows the program to maintain valid authentication indefinitely.